deepaksood619/deepaksood619.github.io/docs/psychology/soft-skills/disagreement-feedback.md

 Before you go all-in and disagree with the feedback you received, take a moment to clarify things.
 Make sure you fully understand what the other person is saying by asking questions and getting more insight into their perspective.
 This helps you ensure that you're addressing the right issues and will allow you to come up with a better response.

-Example: _“Could you please clarify what you meant by 'lacking in substance'?
+Example: _"Could you please clarify what you meant by 'lacking in substance'?
 I want to make sure I understand your perspective",_ and _"Let me make sure I've understood you..._ [then you paraphrase what they've said]_"_

 #### Step 3: Sharing Your Side

 When it's time to share your disagreement, don't hold back – but do it in a way that's clear and to the point.
 Avoid becoming defensive or confrontational (e.g. exclaiming _"you're wrong"_ won't get you very far), so take a deep breath and calm your state.
 Provide specific examples to support your perspective and explain why you feel differently.
-A great tip is to avoid saying the word _"disagree"_ and present your perspective a different way, e.g. _“I see things a different way..."_ or _"From my perspective…”_.
+A great tip is to avoid saying the word _"disagree"_ and present your perspective a different way, e.g. _"I see things a different way..."_ or _"From my perspective…"_.

 Example: _"I understand that you feel the presentation was lacking in substance.
 I see things a different way.
 I feel that the data and analysis I presented were both relevant and valuable.
 For example, the data showed a clear trend that supports our marketing strategy."_